-Using essential oils in the shower is an amazing way to get essential oils and aromatherapy into your daily life.
-They have amazing benefits for the mind and body and offer a great way to start your day, or to end your day.
-There are many options for shower aromatherapy, whether you want to jump start your day with peppermint essential oil or relax with lavender essential oil.
+Using essential oils in the shower is a fantastic way to add aromatherapy to your daily life.
+They have tremendous benefits for the mind and body and offer a great way to start or end your day.

 How to Use Essential Oils in Shower

-Before you decide on your essential oil, ask yourself what you want from an aromatherapy shower.
-After determining your shower goals, such as improved mood, respiratory health or relief from stressful days, you can then choose your essential oil shower method and blend.
+After determining your shower goals, such as improved mood, respiratory health or relief from stressful days, you can choose your essential oil shower method and blend.

 Benefits of Using Essential Oils in the Shower